kybr/AudioPlatform/README.md

-Karl Yerkes
+# AudioPlatform

-karl.yerkes@gmail.com
+is a mini-framework for teaching digital audio programming

-2017-11-03
+## Dependenceies
-MAT 240C
+- GLFW

-# App
+- ImGui

-App is a mini-framework using ImGui and rtaudio.
+- rtaudio.

-You only need to edit `app.cpp`.
-Leave all the other source code files as they are.
+- rtmidi

 ## Windows

 Execute the `build.bat` script from a Visual Studio Developer's Terminal.
 If this does not work, try rebuilding rtaudio and/or ImGui; then try again.
 The build process creates a file `Debug\app.exe` which you may execute by typing that on the Terminal.

 ## macOS